 But I LOVE the mountain views, the graceful dear strutting around the back yard the streams and ponds and mountain trails for taking beautiful hikes.
 I love the gardens and crops and love being able to grow and raise some of my own food.
 It’s a cool process and helps you appreciate life a little more.

 I am not a “foodie” or a health nut and I am a very mediocre cook to put it nicely.
-I can cook edible food and bake edible cookies and that is about the extent of it.
+I can cook edible food and that is about the extent of it.
 But my family is still alive so that’s really all that matters.